TheExtraOne/BE-IT-Incubator/README.md

 - Blogs CRUD with moderation
 - Posts CRUD with blog association
 - Comments with nested replies
-- Like/Dislike system for comments
+- Like/Dislike system for posts and comments

 ### Security